 Conditions that Professor O'Connell specialises in treating include; Overactive Bladder including Neurogenic bladder, Stress Urinary Incontinence, Pelvic Organ Prolapse, Male Lower Urinary Tract Symptoms, Hematuria (blood in the urine).

-General Urology problems such as kidney stones, blood in the urine, urine infections, kidney obstruction, bladder tumours, urethral tumours are also investigated or treated.
+General Urology problems such as kidney stones, blood in the urine, kidney obstruction, bladder tumours, urethral tumours are also investigated or treated.

 No, Professor O'Connell completed some science studies on the clitoris however, has no specialist training in the care of women with genital disorders.